guptaanu412/example-course-specs/README.md

 ### Wildcards

-Suppose you want to delete the output files in the `results` directory and any raw files that have mistakenly been copied into the current directory without deleting anything else.
+How do you delete the `.out` output files in the `results` directory and the raw `.dat` files in the current directory without deleting anything else?
-The raw files' names end in `.dat` and the processed files' names end in `.out`.
-Which of the following would do what you want?

 1. `rm results/* .raw`
 2. `rm results/*.out ~/*.raw`